 Of late, a drive to restore this important part of our culture and heritage is gaining ground.
 With Al-Nino effect in full swing, there’s been a major push to clean & restore these water sources.
-Water conservation is another impending factor.
-I cannot document and showcase the entire Stepwell cleanup and restoration drive.
-I’m posting a few pictures clicked by me during my chance visit to the Kadam Kund area.
-Kadam Kund is one of the Baoris being cleaned up & restored.
-It has three reservoirs & is reasonably big.
+Water conservation is an impending factor.
+I’m posting a few pictures clicked of Stepwell cleanup and restoration drive.
+Kadam Kund is one of the Baoris in Jaipur.
+It has three reservoirs.
 The source of water of this Baori is water collected from the nearby hills during the rainfall.
-During the monsoon season, one can witness multiple waterfalls from the nearby hills.
-I found local residents removing dirt and debris from the Kadamb Kund water reservoir during my visit.
-Some of them were even dressed in the pre-designated uniform – orange t-shirts with a special message printed on it.
+During the monsoon season, one can witness multiple waterfalls in the nearby hills, the source of water for the Baori.

+The local residents were removing dirt and debris from the Kadamb Kund water reservoir during my visit.
+Some were wearing uniform – orange t-shirts with a special message printed on it.
 The JMC provided logistical support.
 It’s great to see people coming forward for the cause.